Electric scooters and your health [5 risks + solutions]

 Check the guide on advanced riding techniques to learn more about the proper riding stance and how to bunny-hop.

-As an additional step, you may want to think about getting yourself a motorcycle armor or jacket, as those are specifically designed to keep motorcycle riders safe and healthy.
-A kidney belt can also help with back soreness.
+For an added layer of protection, think about getting a motorcycle armor or jacket.
+These are specifically designed to keep motorcycle riders safe and healthy.

 Speaking of kidneys…